Certegy/oxipay-woocommerce/readme.txt

 https://certegyezipay.com.au

 == Installation ==
-= Pre-requisites -
+= Pre-requisites =
 A working WooCommerce (version >= 3.0) plugin installation

-= Other assumptions -
+= Other assumptions =
 You have received a Merchant ID and API key for use from Certegy EziPay's support team.
-You will also have received a payment gateway URL and a testing 'Sandbox' URL

 = Installation =
 Upload the Certegy EziPay plugin to your blog, Activate it.